kentcdodds/kentcdodds.com/README.md

 to `.env`, and adjust the values before you start the app.

 If you do not have a remix license, you will not be able to install dependencies and run the project locally.
-However, you _can_ work on the frontend components in the `storybook` directory.
-See `storybook/README.md` for more information.

 <!-- prettier-ignore-start -->
 [build-badge]: https://img.shields.io/github/workflow/status/kentcdodds/elaborate/validate/main?logo=github&style=flat-square